 With its brooding medieval architecture, Prague appears like something out of a dark fairy tale.
 Add in a hilltop castle, 14th-century stone bridge, and long, picturesque river and you have one of the prettiest cities in Europe.
-But Prague doesn’t get by on its looks alone: The Czech capital has a fascinating history, as well as a rich arts scene and great beer.
-Its cobblestone streets lend themselves to aimless wandering, but tours by foot, boat, or bus ensure your clients see the most noteworthy medieval churches and hidden courtyards.
-And guide commentary makes it easier to understand the complexity of the city while exploring such top sights as Prague Castle, Old Town Square, and the Jewish Quarter.
+The beauty of the city is not all Prague has to offer: The Czech capital has a fascinating history, as well as a rich arts scene and traditional beer.
+The nature of the cobblestone streets lend themselves to aimless wandering, but tours by foot, boat, or bus ensure your clients see the most noteworthy medieval churches and hidden courtyards.
+The helpful addition of guide commentary makes it easier to understand the complexity of the city while exploring such top sights as Prague Castle, Old Town Square, and the Jewish Quarter.

-Set on a hill overlooking the Charles Bridge and Vltava River, Prague Castle is a UNESCO-listed complex of museums, churches, palaces, and gardens dating from the ninth century.
+Set on a hill overlooking the Charles Bridge and Vltava River, Prague Castle is a UNESCO-listed complex of museums, churches, palaces, and gardens dating back to the ninth century.
 Most city tours include a stop at Prague Castle, and offer varying degrees of access.
-Travelers can explore independently, have a more in-depth experience on a guided tour, or visit as part of a larger city sightseeing tour.
+Travelers have the opportunity to explore independently, have a more in-depth experience on a guided tour, or visit as part of a larger city sightseeing tour.

-This is the tour to book for clients looking to see the highlights of Prague’s most popular attraction with a guide who can shed light on more than a thousand years of history.
+This is the tour to book for clients looking to see the highlights of Prague’s most popular attractions with a guide who can shed light on more than a thousand years of history.

 Perfect for clients short on time, this day tour hits all the main sights—including Prague Castle—as well as a few off-the-beaten-path spots.

-This day tour combines a guided walk around the castle’s exterior with a panoramic city tour and Vltava River cruise, making it a great option for first-time visitors looking to cover a lot of ground.
+This day tour combines a guided walk around the castle’s exterior with a panoramic city tour and Vltava River cruise.
+This tour is perfect for first time visitors looking to cover a lot of ground.

 Old Town Square

 This classic walking tour of Old Town, Lesser Town, and the Jewish Quarter is a great option for clients who prefer to get to know a city on foot.
-Bonus: A river cruise, tram ride, and Czech lunch are included.
+As an added bonus this tour includes: A river cruise, tram ride, and Czech lunch.

 Prague’s Old Town sparkles during the festive season when it’s filled with traditional Christmas markets.
 This private tour takes in the markets, as well as other must-see Prague sights.